-Meeting Date: October 6, 2020 Title: Addition of Fourth Route to Lindsay Transit Description: needs.
-Expansion of Lindsay Transit service to meet customer Author and Title: Todd Bryant, Manager Fleet and Transit

-That Report TR2020-002, Addition of Fourth Route to Lindsay Transit, be received;

-That Council approve expansion of transit service within Lindsay in alignment with the Transit Master Plan to commence January 2022 including required staffing and equipment needs; and

-That this recommendation be brought forward to Council for consideration at the next Regular Council Meeting.
+Meeting Date: October 6, 2020 Title: Addition of Fourth Route to Lindsay Transit Description: Expansion of Lindsay Transit service to meet custor needs.
+Author and Title: Todd Bryant, Manager Fleet and Transit Recommendation on(s): That Report TR202 received; 0-002, Addition of Fourth Route to Lindsay Transit, be with the Transit Mas That Council approve expansion of transit service within Lindsay in alignment with the Transit Master Plan to commence January 2022 including required staffing and equipment needs; and That this recommer next Regular Counc ndation be brought forward to Council for consideration at the cil Meeting.
+Department Head: Financial/Legal/HR/Other: Chief Administrative Officer: